There are many things you can do to help contribute to sustainability at George Brown College.

 - Reduce paper margins.
 If printing is absolutely necessary, then reduce the size of your margins so that when you print out your full document, fewer pages are used overall.
 Visit the College's Paper Use Guidelines for other paper saving ideas, located in the Sustainability section of our website.

 - Double-sided printing.
 Whenever possible, print of both sides of the page to reduce paper consumption.
 When you bring print jobs down to Xerox for printing, ask them to print double-sided too.- Make use of scrap paper.
 When one piece of paper had been printed on you can use the other side as a piece of scrap paper or print something else on it.

 - Don't make class sets of handouts.
-Post material on Blackboard and let learners print for themselves, if they prefer it.
+Post material on Brightspace and let learners print for themselves, if they prefer it.

 Make sure taps are completely turned off.
 After finishing your business with the tap, make sure to completely close it and not let it leak.
 A leaky tap at one drip per second can waste more than 25 litres of water a day.
 That's about 10 000 litres per year!

 - Carpool: A great way to save gas, make friends and reduce your carbon footprint.